Imatinib (By mouth)

 Warnings While Using This Medicine

 - This medicine may make you dizzy or drowsy or cause blurry vision.
-Do not drive, use machines, or do anything that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing